joelstephen97/projectwebsite/README.md

-# projectwebsite
-Personal Website Trial
+# My Personal Website

+Trying to make a nice looking website.
+AIM : Include as much CSS knowledge I can into it.
+Deployed with Netlify from Git